rdpeng/exdata/manuscript/grdevices.md

 The `dev.copy()` can be used to copy a plot from one device to another.
 For example you might copy a plot from the screen device to a file device.
 The  `dev.copy2pdf()` function is used specifically to copy a plot from the current device (usually the screen device) to a PDF file.

 Note that copying a plot is not an exact operation, so the result may not be identical to the original.
-In particulary, when copying from the screen device to a file, depending on the size of the file device, many annotations such as axis labels may not look right.
+In particular, when copying from the screen device to a file, depending on the size of the file device, many annotations such as axis labels may not look right.